Cultural diversity: Characteristics

 Of these five, the economic meaning has come to dominate in international negotiations.
 Nations have principally looked to protect cultural diversity by strengthening the ability of their domestic cultural industries to sell goods or services.
 Since the 1990s, UNESCO has mainly used "cultural diversity" for the international aspects of diversity, preferring the term "cultural pluralism" for diversity within a country.

 Governments and international bodies use "cultural diversity" in both a broad and a narrow sense.
 The broad meaning takes its inspiration from anthropology.
 It includes lifestyles, value systems, traditions, and beliefs in addition to creative works.
 It emphasises an ongoing process of interaction and dialogue between cultures.
 This meaning has been promoted to the international community by UNESCO, since the 2001 Universal Declaration on Cultural Diversity.
 In practice, governments use a narrower, more traditional, meaning that focuses on the economic domain mentioned above.

 In the international legal context, cultural diversity has been described as analogous to biodiversity.
-The General Conference of UNESCO took this position in 2001, asserting in Article 1 of the Universal Declaration on Cultural Diversity that "cultural diversity is as necessary for humankind as biodiversity is for nature."
+The General Conference of UNESCO took this position in 2001, asserting in Article 1 of the Universal Declaration on Cultural Diversity that "cultural diversity is as necessary for humankind as biodiversity is for nature".
 The authors John Cavanagh and Jerry Mander took this analogy further, describing cultural diversity as "a sort of cultural gene pool to spur innovation toward ever higher levels of social, intellectual and spiritual accomplishment."

+Some descriptions of cultural diversity have been criticized as cultural essentialism.